Aanndreas/MI-fed23-My-Hobby-Drones/README.md

 ## Setup

-To run this website locally, follow these steps:
+To set up the project, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Open the `index.html` file in your web browser.
+3. Run `npm install` to install the dependencies.
+4. After the installation is complete, you can start the project by running `npm start` or `vite`.

 ## Usage